MagmaKR/STXR-clothing/README.md

 # STXR-clothing
-A website for ezra's brand: STXR
+A website for Ezra's brand: STXR